soxueren/atsd/api/network/README.md

 ### Time Field

-The timestamp field encodes the time of an observation or message as determined by the source and can be specified with `ms`, `s`, or `d` fields.
+The timestamp field encodes the time of an observation or an event as determined by the source and can be specified with `ms`, `s`, or `d` fields.

 |**Field**|**Type**|**Description**|
 |:---|:---|:---|